 While it’s owned by the same parent company as Facebook, Instagram skews younger: 62% of users are between the ages of 18 and 34 – a range that includes both Gen Z’ers and younger Millennials.
 It’s also one of the only platforms that’s split almost 50/50 along the gender binary.
 Instagram won’t turn your URLs into clickable links, which means you’ll need some creative workarounds if your primary goal is to drive traffic to your website.

 Unlike Instagram, Twitter leans heavily toward male-identifying users, who account for 70% of tweeters.
-Only about one in five U.S. adults use Twitter – much fewer than some of the other platforms we’ve looked at.
+Last year, only about one in five U.S. adults use Twitter – much fewer than some of the other platforms we’ve looked at.
+That number is also projected to decline through 2023 and 2024.
 Twitter’s users also report higher levels of formal education and tend to lean more toward the Democratic Party in political affiliation.

 Earlier, we mentioned the importance of video – which is one of the reasons why TikTok has exploded in the past few years.
 Between 2018 and 2020, TikTok’s user base in the U.S. grew by almost 800%.
 The lightning-fast, swipe-based app is particularly huge with the youngest demographics: nearly 50% of their active users are between the ages of 10 and 29.